XR-DT: Extended Reality-Enhanced Digital Twin for Safe Motion Planning via Human-Aware Model Predictive Path Integral Control: Introduction

-Internet of Things (IoT) is a network of uniquely distinguishable nodes or ``things” that collect, transmit, and process the data~\cite{nord2019internet}.
-The relationship between DT and IoT represents a mutually advantageous architecture, where IoT collects real-time multimodal data and DT fuses these real-world signals with simulation outputs to provide comprehensive situational awareness.
-Recent advances in wearable Augmented Reality (AR) technology have not only stimulated the development of DT and IoT, but also led to a trend of developing mutual communication methods to improve HRI~\cite{prattico2021comparing}.
-For example, Project Aria~\cite{engel2023project} captured human proprioception data (e.g., eye gazing, hand tracking, head orientation, etc.) and advanced multimodal egocentric perception research.
-Acoustic and visual feedback~\cite{villani2018survey}, as well as haptic feedback~\cite{casalino2018operator}, have been employed in wearable AR devices to improve human awareness in Human-Robot Communication (HRC).
+Within the vast paradigm of Cyber-Physical Systems (CPS), Digital Twin (DT) technology, which serves as a panoptic reflection of a physical body in the digital world, has been increasingly adopted to support robotic industries~\cite{perno2022implementation}.
+The benefits of using DTs include the reduced human workload and cost, the flexibility to test different algorithmic/architectural designs in various experimental scenarios, and the possibility to reuse the knowledge generated by DTs in future tasks.
+However, current research mostly considered DT in pure Virtual Reality (VR), which made it impossible to realize real-time monitoring and synchronization of real-world activities, contrary to its original definition~\cite{serrano2023digital}.
+Recent advances in wearable Augmented Reality (AR) technology have not only stimulated the development of DT, but also led to a trend of developing mutual communication methods to improve HRI~\cite{prattico2021comparing}.
+For example, Project Aria~\cite{engel2023project} captured human proprioception data and advanced multi-modal egocentric perception research.
 Theoretically, based on AR devices, a Mixed Reality (MR)-enhanced DT framework can simulate a comprehensive environment and realistic feedback from the robot, and then send it back to humans in the physical world.
 However, existing studies are limited to understanding specific HRI tasks with limited objectives, e.g., only considering hand-object interactions in manipulation and grasping, in a fixed indoor environment monitored in the training phase~\cite{kareer2025egomimic}.
-As a result, the generalization and robustness of these human-robot systems remain constrained.
-Although AR has shown great potential, such applications may seem impractical, as they still raise concerns about how non-expert users understand, trust, and act upon robot-generated insights.
+Although MR has shown great potential, such applications may seem impractical, as they still raise concerns about how non-expert users understand, trust, and act upon robot-generated insights.
+Another essential aspect for HRI is the safe and efficient robot navigation in uncertain dynamic environments, which is challenging in predicting the future states of humans.
+Optimization-based methods, particularly Model Predictive Control (MPC), are a key technology for human-aware motion planning, allowing robots to anticipate future events and adjust paths while considering multiple constraints, and multi-modal human motion prediction \cite{heuer2023proactive}.
+There are two main MPC frameworks that can handle uncertainty in dynamic environments: (1) robust MPC \cite{bemporad2007robust}, which enforces safety guarantees by considering worst-case scenarios within bounded uncertainty sets; (2) stochastic MPC \cite{mesbah2016stochastic}, which employs chance constraints that probabilistically bound the likelihood of constraint violations within a specified confidence level.
+However, robust MPC often falls into the ``frozen robot" problem due to its overly cautious behavior, while stochastic MPC allows for more flexible decision-making while maintaining a controlled level of risk.
+However, existing human-aware robot navigation methods often simplify assumptions--modeling uncertainty with Gaussian distributions \cite{zhu2019chance} or restricting the human dynamics to linear systems \cite{kruse2013human}--resulting in limited flexibility and generalization.